dhurka832/Ecommerce/README.md

    ```
    Visit `http://localhost:8000` in your browser.

-## Usage

-1. Register a new account at `/register/` or login via `/login/`.
-2. Browse products, use the search bar, or filter by category on the home page.
-3. View product details, and add items to your cart or wishlist.
-4. Proceed to checkout via the cart page.
-5. Enter a test Stripe card to complete the purchase.
-6. Access your order history in your profile or access the Django admin panel at `/admin/` to manage the store.

 ## Stripe Test Cards

 Use the following test cards in the Stripe checkout form (use any future expiry date and any 3-digit CVC):